PowerShell/SystemLocaleDsc/README.md

 ### 1.0.0.0

-* SystemLocale: Initial release.
+* SystemLocaleDsc: Initial release.

 ## Examples

-### Setting the System Local
+### Setting the System Locale

-Set the System Locale to 'ja-JP'
+This example will set the System Locale of LocalHost to 'ja-JP'.

 ```powershell
 Configuration SetSystemLocale